Cristo Redentor

 Getting There

-The Corcovado Rack Railway (Trem do Corcovado) runs from Cosme Velho, a residential neighbourhood in the western city.
-The journey takes about 20 minutes through Tijuca forest and deposits you at a station a 220-step escalator and elevator system below the statue platform.
-Tickets cost around R$117 for adults and should be booked in advance online, especially on weekends and during school holidays.
-The train is the best option for the journey through the forest.
+The Corcovado Rack Railway (Trem do Corcovado) runs from Cosme Velho, taking about 20 minutes through Tijuca forest (the largest urban forest in the world) to a station a 220-step escalator and elevator system below the statue platform.
+Tickets run approximately R$117 for adults; book in advance online, especially on weekends and school holidays.
+The statue can also be visited at night when it is lit, with the last train around 21:00 in peak season.
+The alternative hike through Tijuca National Park from Parque Lage takes four to five hours return.

 Rio Practicalities